 DIY Watch Club are an enthusiastic micro brand working out of Hong Kong.
-The watch I built was the GMT Batman Diver.
-I chronicled the build experience over 4 videos – see below for more details.
+The watch I built for the review was the GMT Batman Diver.
+I chronicled the build experience over 4 videos.
+For more details read my DIY Watch Club review.
 If you want to build your own watch – use the promotion code CHRONODIVERS for 5% OFF at the DWC checkout.

 Supporting the Amateur Watchmaker